 What happens if symptoms are left untreated?

 Leakage or incontinence are not life-threatening, but they can gradually worsen over time.
-“Chronic conditions aren’t going to resolve themselves,” Smith said.
+“Chronic conditions aren’t going to resolve themselves,” Weidner said.
 Avoiding treatment can result in more discomfort and possibly cause additional damage that could make it harder for you to enjoy your daily activities without medication or complex care.

 Should I see a specialist?